 20. Milk a Cow By Hand

 They say that milking a cow by hand is a fairly easy task after you learn how (isn’t that true about most things?).
-Though, you will need to master the technique of how to hold and manipulate the teat if you want to check this goal off your foodie bucket list.
+Though, you will need to master the technique of how to hold and manipulate the teat if you want to check this experience off your foodie bucket list.

 21. Attend a Winemakers Dinner